busraoguzoglu/Software-Test-RAG/README.md

 # RAG-Based Test Case Generator

-This system is designed to showcase the capabilities of a Retrieval-Augmented Generation (RAG) system with a small local LLM (Llama.cpp) in generating structured and detailed test cases using design documents and HTML files.
+This system is designed to showcase the capabilities of a Retrieval-Augmented Generation (RAG) system with a small local LLM (Llama.cpp) in generating structured and detailed test cases (and code, in different frameworks) using design documents and HTML files.

 ## Features